lockss/lockss-rtd-manual/docs/introduction/prerequisites.rst

       *  If version 5.4 or later is output, the host satisfies the Linux kernel version requirement.

-      *  If version 5.3 or earlier is output, see :doc:`/sysadmin/kernel54`.
+      *  If version 5.3 or earlier is output, the host does not satify the Linux kernel version requirement; see :doc:`/sysadmin/kernel54`.

-2. .. dropdown:: ``ip_tables`` loadable kernel module is required
+2. .. dropdown:: ``ip_tables`` loadable kernel module is **required**
+      :name: requirement-ip-tables
+      :animate: fade-in-slide-down

       The ``ip_tables`` loadable kernel module is required, even if the programs :program:`iptables` or :program:`nftables` are not installed on the host.
 You can check if the ``ip_tables`` loadable kernel module is available by typing: